 Quest Church believes in inviting everyone into the journey of faith—this mystery of how we might know and be known by God, and walk deeper with each other into the life, truth, and freedom found in the Good News of Jesus Christ.

 Many people have come to Quest who have been disappointed in the church or are healing from being hurt by past congregations and/or harmed by racism, sexism, ableism, homophobia, greed, isolation, abuse, or other broken realities of this world.

 Quest Church is not perfect, but we believe in the potential of the church for redemption, for healing, and for a new way to inhabit this journey of faith.
 Quest is a unique, multiethnic, multicultural, multigenerational, and multilingual Body.
-Our beliefs are woven together from diverse influences, including Korean and immigrant cultures, the Black Church, Pentecostal and liturgical traditions, the Evangelical Covenant Church, with roots in the Pacific Northwest.
+Our beliefs are woven together from diverse influences, including Korean and immigrant cultures, the Black Church, Pentecostal and liturgical traditions, with roots in the Pacific Northwest.

 Being with us in worship often gives the best sense of what we believe, but this list below also helps articulate some core beliefs.

 We believe in the centrality of the Word of God—its living and active power directs the very heartbeat of our church.

 We affirm that the Old and New Testaments are inspired and the only perfect rule for faith, doctrine, and conduct.
 This gift of the living Word speaks directly to us now, in multiple creative, poetic, historic, and convicting ways, even as we acknowledge the care needed to interpret ancient texts written to varied audiences.

 Our reliance on the Bible grounds our identity, call, and convictions—it’s why we affirm both women and men as ordained ministers and at every level of church leadership; why we pursue and embody racial/ethnic diversity, representation, worship, and leadership; why we embody justice and compassion and prophetic reconciliation.